wbrowar/admin-bar-component/README.md

 <admin-bar show-greeting></admin-bar>
 ```

-By default, this will say "Hello", but you can change the message by adding your own text or element into the `greeting` slot:
+By default, this will show a pencil icon, but you can add a custom message by adding text into the `greeting-text` prop or an element into the `greeting` slot:
 ```html
 <admin-bar show-greeting>
   <div slot="greeting">Hello, Sam</div>
 </admin-bar>
 ```

 Now your custom text will appear.
-If you would also like to add an avatar next to your message you can use the `avatar-src` and `avatar-alt` attributes:
+If you would also like to add an avatar next to your message, you can use the `avatar-src` and `avatar-alt` attributes:
 ```html
 <admin-bar show-greeting avatar-src="path-to-your-assets/user-photo.jpg" avatar-atr="Sam’s avatar">
   <div slot="greeting">Hello, Sam</div>